gcanti/tcomb-react/README.md

 This library allows you to add type checking to React components.
 You can check all props, including the children.
 You can even check the quality and quantity of nested components.

+# Playground

+If you want to see this library in action, try the playground [here](https://gcanti.github.io/resources/tcomb-react-bootstrap/playground/playground.html)

 # Contents

 - [How to add type checking while prototyping](#prototyping)